SHD118/coding-challenging-quiz/README.md

 ## Reasoning Behind My Portfolio

-* What was my motivation:
+* What was my motivation: The motivation of this project was to build a simple coding quiz
-* Why did you build this project:
+* Why did you build this project: The reason behind this project was to improve my skills and understanding regarding event listeners, local storage and modifying html and css using Javascript and
-* What problem does this solve:
+* What problem does this solve: The project can be expanded to include more questions to help people practice their understanding of basic coding
-* What did I learn:
+* What did I learn:  I learned how to dynamically create elements in the HTML from javascript.
+I am also very comfortable with local storage, event listeners and working in JavaScript from the project.

 ## Table of Content